 The EU-Vietnam trade deal is set to eliminate virtually all tariffs over the course of a decade.
 MEP Geert Bourgeois explains the benefits in our interview.

-On 12 February, Parliament approved EU-Vietnam free trade and investment protection deals.
-Ahead of this vote, we talked to Belgian ECR member Geert Bourgeois, the MEP in charge of steering the agreements through Parliament, about the economic, social and environmental benefits.
+Ahead of Parliament's votes in February, we talked to Belgian ECR member Geert Bourgeois, the MEP in charge of steering the agreements through Parliament, about the economic, social and environmental benefits.

 Can you give us an overview of what changes the EU-Vietnam trade deal would bring about?